MrHedmad/kerblam/docs/src/tutorial/run_containers.md

 WORKDIR /app
 COPY . .
 ```
-If you change the working directory, let kerblam know by setting the
+If you change the working directory, let Kerblam! know by setting the
 `execution > workdir` option in `kerblam.toml`:
 ```toml
 [execution]
 workdir = "/app"
 ```
 In this way, Kerblam! will run the containers with the proper paths.
-**This option applies to *ALL* containers managed by kerblam!**
+**This option applies to *ALL* containers managed by Kerblam!**

 There is currently no way to configure a different working directory for every
 specific dockerfile.